Walgreens The Thread

 What is allergic contact dermatitis?

-Symptoms of allergic contact dermatitis are as follows:
+Common symptoms of allergic contact dermatitis include:

 How is contact dermatitis diagnosed?

-If you have symptoms of contact dermatitis, see your healthcare provider.
-They'll check your skin and ask you questions about what substances you've had contact with.
-It's helpful to bring a list of everything you've been exposed to or touched and everywhere you've been over the past couple of days.
 In severe cases, your provider may do patch testing.
-This involves applying small patches of potential allergens and irritants to your skin and wearing it for a few days.
-After about two days, the patches are removed, and your provider will check the areas for signs of a reaction.
-Then they'll likely check your skin again after another few days to look for a delayed reaction.
-Or you may have other types of testing done.
+This involves applying small patches of potential allergens and irritants to your skin.
+After about two days, the patches are removed.
+Your provider will then check the areas for signs of a reaction.
+Then they’ll likely check your skin again after another few days to look for a delayed reaction.
+You may also have other types of testing done after that.

 How to treat contact dermatitis